-There are certain characteristics of equipment to which consideration should be given in making a proper determination; however, discretion is necessary in applying the definition in order not to classify as equipment items which should properly be treated as expendable supplies and materials: 1.
-Equipment generally retains its original appearance and shape with use which extends over a period of more than one year, whereas materials and supplies usually change in appearance and shape as they are used and are consumed within a relatively short period of time.
-2. Equipment is non-expendable.
-If the article is damaged or parts are worn out, it is usually more feasible to repair it than to replace it.
-3. Equipment does not lose its identity through incorporation into a different or more complex unit.
+- Equipment generally retains its original appearance and shape with use which extends over a period of more than one year, whereas materials and supplies usually change in appearance and shape as they are used and are consumed within a relatively short period of time.

 Department heads are responsible for the custody and maintenance of all equipment purchased for, or assigned to, their respective departments.
 Deans and directors have this same responsibility with respect to all equipment in their areas or divisions which is not assigned to specific departments, and in addition, have a general responsibility to see that department heads exercise their individual equipment responsibilities.

-Items Not Owned by Northeast State Community College: Items owned by the federal government and other contracting agencies will be inventoried and accounted for separately in accordance with the contract provisions.
+Items owned by the federal government and other contracting agencies will be inventoried and accounted for separately in accordance with the contract provisions.
 This method of accounting will also be followed for all other equipment in possession of, but not owned by the College.
-Items on loan to Northeast State Community College will be reported in writing to the property officer when entering or leaving the campus.
+Items on loan to Northeast State Community College will be reported in writing to the Director of Budgeting and Purchasing when entering or leaving the campus.
 Northeast State Community College will not be responsible for the personal property of others used or kept on college property.

 Approval is required for all equipment transfers by the department head/budget manager and the appropriate chief administrative official.
 The signature of the transferee” indicates acceptance of responsibility for the equipment.

-Physical Inventories: The equipment in each department will be physically checked once each year.
+The equipment in each department will be physically checked once each year.
 Any item which is missing and cannot be accounted for must be reported in writing to the proper authorities at Northeast State Community College.

-Equipment Repairs: When equipment needs repairing, an Equipment Trouble Report must be submitted to the office of Purchasing with the following information: state tag number, equipment serial number, description of item, nature of the repair needed, estimated cost, and any other appropriate information or special instructions.
-The office of Purchasing will contact the vendor and make arrangements for repairs.
+When equipment needs repairing, an Equipment Trouble Report must be submitted to the Office of Purchasing with the following information: state tag number, equipment serial number, description of item, nature of the repair needed, estimated cost, and any other appropriate information or special instructions.
+The Office of Purchasing will contact the vendor and make arrangements for repairs.
 If the selected vendor has to take an item in need of repair off campus, the requisitioning department should secure a signed Return to Vendor Report from the service personnel.
 If the item to be repaired needs to be sent via common carrier to a remote vendor for repairs, the mail room will prepare the shipping documents and arrange for the item to be sent to the vendor.
 This procedure is necessary in order to provide for appropriate inventory control.

 Back to Top

 |Divisional Review Responsibilities Checklist: Finance